 Yes, two of our coaches have wide doorways specially to allow access for wheelchairs.
-If you are booking online, please indicate in the “special requirements” box on the booking form that you will need space for a wheelchair.

 Yes, you are welcome to do this - but do make sure that you do not miss the last train back from Park Halt to Moor Road.

 Yes, you are welcome to do this.
 The guard will not be able to sell you tickets, and so when you get to Moor Road you will need to come to our ticket office there to buy your tickets.